SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-One of the best most recent accounts of his life is in a book written by his grandniece.
 For a long time, she tried to separate herself from the Capone name.
-Recently, she wrote a book about what it was like in the Capone household during these times.
+In 2012, she wrote a book about what it was like in the Capone household during these times.

 Discover More Details on the History of Alcatraz